MicrosoftDocs/VBA-Docs/api/Excel.Shape.ShapeStyle.md

 # Shape.ShapeStyle property (Excel)

-Returns or sets an **[MsoShapeStyleIndex](Office.MsoShapeStyleIndex.md)** that represents the shape style of the shape range.
+Returns or sets an **[MsoShapeStyleIndex](Office.MsoShapeStyleIndex.md)** value that represents the shape style of the shape range.
 Read/write.

 ## Syntax